-In some applications, for example those with large amount of output capacitance, the output voltage will probably not be regulated to its setting since $C{OUT}$ is not fully charged when soft-start period is end.
+In some applications, for example those with large amounts of output capacitance, the output voltage will probably not be regulated to its setting since $C{OUT}$ does not be fully charged when soft-start period is end.
 In this case, the device detects UVP and enters into hiccup operation.
 Determine the output capacitance appropriately to ensure the $C{OUT}$ is fully charged before the soft-start period is finished.